“Freedom… is the opportunity for self-discipline”

 “If you aren’t consistent and are tough on your children but lenient with yourself, there is a good chance they’ll adopt the self-reward standards you modelled, not the ones you imposed on them” (Mischel p.225)

 Make sure you set tasks that get progressively harder.
 Yes, it feels good to iron your shirts for the week and you deserve a beer at the end of it.
 But are you improving?
 (No!)
 This is why playing a musical instrument is such a good means of development – as you get better it doesn’t get easier.
 The same thing applies to games such as Lego.
 Do things that have the potential for unlimited growth.

-If you have a dilemma and can’t decide which option to take try to pre-live them both.
+If you have a mere dilemma, however, and can’t decide which option to take try to pre-live them both.
 Our instinct is to favour our present self’s opinion of what ones future self should want to do.
 Rather, we should recognise that our future self will be pretty similar to our present self, and if something wouldn’t be enjoyable today, we shouldn’t commit to doing it down the line.
 “When my graduate students are fortunate enough to have more than one job offer and are tortured about their decision, I suggest that they imagine, as concretely as they can, living life in each job, one full day at a time, as if the job were happening now” (Mischel, p,133).